TimotejK/wier-labs/docs/PA1.md

 Choose a domain you will be exploring in your project assignments.
 We have prepared some domains that could be interesting:

-- *University of Ljubljana (UL) and Faculty of Computer and Information Science (FRI) regulations*: unravel the complexities of the UL's regulations by developing a web crawler to extract key policies and rules of the UL and FRI.
-For example, what is the Code of Ethics at UL, and what are the requirements for enrolling in the higher year on FRI.
+- *University of Ljubljana (UL) and Faculty of Computer and Information Science (FRI) regulations*: Create a system for answering quesitons about the study process at the University of Ljubljana.
+The goal is to answer questions like: "What are the requirements for enrolling in a higher grade", "What is the class web information extraction and retrieval about?" or "What is the Code of Ethics at UL".
 To achieve this, you should crawl the [UL website](https://www.uni-lj.si/) and [FRI website] (https://www.fri.uni-lj.si/sl) and create a database of information with special emphasis on regulatory documents.
 In this domain, the amount of documents will be smaller; however, you will need to extract information from PDF documents, which can be more challenging than extracting information from HTML pages.

 - *Reddit content*: Extract discussions, trends, and insights by crawling a selected subreddit from a webpage [reddit.com](https://www.reddit.com/) (like for example [Slovenia FIRE](https://www.reddit.com/r/SlovenijaFIRE/) subreddit).

-- *Workaway*: Uncover global volunteering opportunities by crawling the platform [Workaway](https://www.workaway.info/) that connects travellers with hosts worldwide.
+- *Workaway*: Crate a system for answering questions about global volunteering opportunities by crawling the platform [Workaway](https://www.workaway.info/) that connects travellers with hosts worldwide.
 The goal is to extract publicly available information (e.g., host descriptions, FAQs)

-- *Med.Over.Net*: Explore the depths of [Med.Over.Net](https://med.over.net/) by crawling its content to uncover insights into Slovenian online health discussions.
+- *Med.Over.Net*: Gather useful advice on a variety of topics by crawling [Med.Over.Net](https://med.over.net/).
+Med.Over.Net is a forum that contains discussions about health related issues.

 - *Slovenian legal domain*: Crawl documents available on [sodnapraksa.si](https://www.sodnapraksa.si/).
 The website offers a large repository of legal documents structured in HTML format, which should help your chatbot answer legal questions.